abs-lang/abs/docs/types/array.md

 James,Harden
 ```

-The input array needs to be an array of arrays or hashes.
+The input must be an array of arrays or hashes.
 If
-you use hashes, their keys will be used as heading of the TSV:
+you use hashes, their keys will be used as the first row of the TSV:

 ```bash
 [{"name": "Lebron", "last": "James", "jersey": 23}, {"name": "James", "last": "Harden"}].tsv()